ramcovasu/Monolithic/README.md

 - **Interactive Documentation**: Generates comprehensive HTML documentation with interactive components
 - **Streamlit Interface**: User-friendly web interface for uploading and analyzing SQL files
 - **Monolithic helps to generate a SQL file which can then be used for this project
+- **Output is created as a HTML , sample shown sql_documentation.html

 ## Architecture